CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

       - None
       - Yes
     * - *pandora2d*
-      - Pandora2d configuration used for each resolution
+      - Paths of Pandora2d json configurations used for each resolution
       - str or list[str]
       - None
       - Yes